Boubajoker/Eatz_Go/CODE_OF_CONDUCT.md

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals and making a copy without the requied files (see [`CopyRight.txt`](CopyRight.txt) file for more info).
+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals, or making a copy without the requied files (see [`CopyRight.txt`](CopyRight.txt) file for more info).

 **Consequence**: A definitive ban from any sort of public interaction within